-NOTE 12 - RELATED PARTY TRANSACTIONS
+NOTE 13: RELATED PARTY TRANSACTIONS

 The Authority conducts business with some companies which are partly owned by or related to members of the Authority and/or Board of Trustees.
-These services include catering, telephone and internet and cleaning services.
-The total of these transactions for the years ended December 31, 2019 and 2018 were \$6,438 and \$11,349, respectively.
+These services include catering, telephone and internet.
+The total of these transactions for the years ended December 31, 2020 and 2019 were \$6,172 and \$6,438, respectively.
+In addition, in 2020 the Authority sold a building to a relative of the Authority for \$80,000.